krasimirevlogiev/evo-agent/README.md

 ## Features

 -   **Automated Data Collection**: Automatically reads data from specified Google Sheets.
--   **AI-Powered Analysis**: Leverages the Gemini 1.5 Flash model to generate insightful financial summaries.
+-   **AI-Powered Analysis**: Leverages the Gemini 1.5 Flash model (can be changed) to generate insightful financial summaries.
 -   **Automated Reporting**: Creates a new Google Sheet with the generated financial summary.
 -   **Email Notifications**: Sends an email notification with a link to the report.
 -   **Secure Authentication**: Uses OAuth 2.0 to securely access Google services.